 Unspoken Truths and Silent Grief as Dr. Guthrie’s Struggle Between Art and Duty

-Set in 1916 in the fictional Yorkshire mill town of Ramsden, the film follows Dr. Henry Guthrie, played by Ralph Fiennes, a choirmaster whose passion for music clashes with the rising tide of patriotism during World War I. Guthrie believes that art matters more than unquestioning loyalty to the crown, and his irritation when his choir sings “God Save the King” with more confidence than Elgar’s The Dream of Gerontius says a lot about him.
-He is cultured, strict, and clearly out of place among the simple townsfolk.
-Yet we come to see that his pursuit of beauty is his own quiet act of resistance.
+Based in 1916 in a fictional Yorkshire mill town named Ramsden, the film revolves around Dr. Henry Guthrie, who is portrayed by Ralph Fiennes and is the choirmaster.
+The musical passion of Dr. Guthrie finds itself at odds with the surging tide of patriotism in World War I. Guthrie holds the belief that art is more important than blind loyalty to the monarch, and his annoyance when his choir practices “God Save the King” with greater conviction than Elgar’s The Dream of Gerontius reveals a lot about him.
+He is well-educated, strict, and obviously not meant to be in the same company as the rustic residents.
+However, we understand that his quest for beauty is his own form of defiance.

 The Dream of Gerontius and the Search for Meaning in The Choral